Accommodation Services at the University of Tasmania offers an excellent Homestay program for students studying at the University.

 Australia is a very multicultural society.
-Your Homestay host(s) may come from a variety of backgrounds and cultures and may not have a 'traditional' family structure with a mother, father and two children.
+Your Homestay host(s) may come from a variety of backgrounds and cultures and may not have a 'traditional' family structure with a mother, father and children.

-In Homestay accommodation, students have their own bedroom and the bathroom(s).
-Students are treated as a member of the family, and are encouraged to participate in daily life and activities within the family.
+In Homestay accommodation, students have their own bedroom and will share bathroom facilities.
+Students are like a member of the family, and are encouraged to participate in daily life and activities with the family.

 The Homestay host prepares the evening meals and provides students with food to make breakfast and lunch.
 Students are encouraged to cook food from their home country and host families love trying these dishes!